technicalanxiety/technicalanxiety/src/content/posts/decide-or-drown-pt1.md

 ---
-title: "Decide or Drown - Part 1"
+title: "Decide or Drown - Part 1: The Illusion of Choice"
 date: 2025-12-01
+description: "Your engineers are drowning in decisions that don't matter.
+Technology choices should be made upstream, not by every team independently."
 image: drown-pt1.jpg
 tags: ["Leadership"]
 series: "Decide or Drown"